 Shipping, Returns & Packaging Questions

 All orders are shipped by your choice of USPS or FedEx.
 We can ship via UPS on your account if you wish.
 Shipping costs are not included in our prices and are based on total weight and destination of your order.
 The more you buy – the lower the shipping.

-Sorry, no free shipping.
-We ship UPS, FexEx and common carrier.
+We have free shipping on orders over $350, not including gallons and cubes.
+We ship UPS, FedEx and common carrier.
 Our Shipping Department will help you to get the best price for your situation.

 All wholesale orders ship within 2-3 business days.
 For custom blends/co-pack: it depends on what you want and how much.
 Bar soaps require a 30 day cure time, so ordering 6 weeks in advance is recommended.
 Liquid and Gel bulk orders usually ship within two weeks.
 If we are bottling or packaging for you add an extra week to ten days.